wrightflyer/XFM/README.md

 As you can see this is human-readable (and editable!) text so you can load any .json file into a text editor to look at it (even modify it).
 In fact you might have already done some JSON editing with settings.json to setup the program as you want.

-Now while you *can* edit JSON patch files I would not recommend it because there is nothing in the editor code to bounds-check the info it finds here to make sure everything falls within a control's range so "odd" things might happen if you load a file that has been changed with *funny* values.
-Because it's normally the program that writes the JSON files it already polices the controls so they can't go out of bounds so the JSON files it writes are bound to contain sensible values.
+The controls in the program won't allow themselves to be set to any value out of range (to ensure the program doesn't ask to draw an animation frame that does not exist), so if you set a parameter that usually has a -18 .. +18 setting range to 12345 (say) then nothing will happen.
+The control will not change as it rejects the out of range 12345.
+Because it's normally the program itself that writes the JSON files it already polices the controls so they can't go out of bounds so the JSON files it writes are bound to contain sensible values - but you could edit in mad values and they will be treated with the scorn they deserve.

-If you are tempted to edit the files before load, then most things here have either a -64..+63 or 0..127 range (though some are -63..+63 and there's even -18..+18) but note the three "big" controls: Ratio, Feedback and Frequency.
+If you are tempted to edit the files before load, then most things here have either a -64..+63 or 0..127 range (though some are -63..+63 and there's even -18..+18 and the Scale Pos that displays as C1..C7 is actually 0..6 in the file) but note the three "big" controls: Ratio, Feedback and Frequency.
 They have a slightly different encoding.
-Feedback is actually held as N * 10.
-So if the value is -18.2 it's actually held in the file as 10 times that (so no decimal) as 182.
-Similarly 76 would be 7.6.
-Rather curiously, even though the UI only allows Frequency to be set to integers in the range 1Hz to 9750Hz the value in the file is also * 10.
+Feedback is actually held as N * 10 in the file.
+So if the value is -18.2 it's actually held in the file as 10 times that (so no decimal) as -182.
+Similarly 76 in the file would be 7.6 displayed.
+Rather curiously, even though the UI only allows Frequency to be set to integers in the range 1Hz to 9755Hz the value in the file is also * 10.
 So 440Hz (international A) appears in the file as 4400.
-9750 would actually be 97500.
+9755 would actually be 97550.
 So the bottom line for Frequency is "add another 0".
 Ratio is different - what is stored in the file is * 100 the actual value so an actual setting of 8.19 is held in the file as 819

-A possible future enhancement for the editor might be to have the JSON load code bounds check the values it find in the file.
-But for now all JSON load actually does is take a two part section name like "OP2""Atime" and put whatever number is in the file into the control that internally has that name.
+All JSON load actually does is take a two part section name like "OP2""Atime" and put whatever number is in the file into the control that internally has that name.
 From the source code you can see the names it uses internally:
 ```
 # following is list of all animated controls - a key name, a label, an anim to use and X/Y
 controls = {